 The Internet (slogan: Bringing the Worst Out of Humanity).
-Citing the Internet is perhaps disingenuous in that it is the sources within I should mention, but that takes much time, work and space.
+Citing the Internet is perhaps disingenuous in that it is the sources within I should divulge, but that takes much time, work and space.
 I suppose I can whittle it down some by specifying Google.
 For its many evils* Google is an absolute asset.
-It is the Global Brain--where we go to access information. (*Evils?
+It is the Global Brain--where we go to share or access information. (*Evils?
 Sure, why not?!
 Google impairs memory.
 But just as well.
 Life leads to death and in death, what is there to remember?)

 Abbey, Edward.
 The alpha to my omega.
 All works but primarily Desert Solitaire and his nonfiction stuff.
 Solitaire is sacred shit so read it thoroughly and frequently.
 Take notes, dog-ear pages, underline, highlight, then reread as necessary.
 No other book has had an effect on my life like this one; I am fortunate to own a signed copy.
 (Signed by me, that is.)

 Carlin, George.
 Preface in Brain Droppings, posted in the entry below.
 Like Carlin, I am a personal optimist but a considerable (and somewhat inconsiderate) skeptic of humanity.
 See also various videos of his online (e.g., Save the Planet).